Similarity Preserving Representation Learning for Time Series Clustering: Similarity Preserving Representation Learning for Time Series Clustering

-Although the inner products of the learned data points $\x_1, \cdots, \x_n$ can well approximate the DTW similarities of the raw time series, the idea described above is not practical since both two steps are painfully slow when $n$ is large.
-In order to generate a $n\times n$ similarity matrix, we need to call the DTW algorithm $O(n^2)$ times.\footnote{Indeed, we need to call the DTW algorithm at least $n(n+1)/2$ times to generate full similarity matrix $\A$.
-This number is achieved when we pre-compute all the $b_i,\ i= 1, \cdots\!, n$.} In addition, a naive implementation of eigen-decomposition takes $O(n^3)$ time.
-Although we can reduce this cost by only computing the $d$ largest eigenvalues and the corresponding eigenvectors, it is still computational intensive with a large $n$.
-As a concrete example, when $n=150,000$ and the length of time series is $30$, it takes more than $28$ hours to generate the similarity matrix and more than $3$ days to compute its $30$ largest eigenvalues on an Intel Xeon $2.40$ GHz processor with $256$ GB of main memory.
+Although the inner products of features in $\X$ well preserve the DTW similarities of the raw time series, the idea described above is impractical since both construction and factorization steps are extremely time-consuming when $n$ is large.
+To generate an $n\times n$ similarity matrix, we need to call the DTW algorithm $\mathcal{O}(n^2)$ times.
+Meanwhile, a naive implementation of eigen-decomposition takes $\mathcal{O}(n^3)$ time.
+We hereby introduce our Similarity PreservIng RepresentAtion Learning~(SPIRAL) framework that only calls DTW $\mathcal{O}(n\log n)$ times for similarity matrix construction, with an additional $\mathcal{O}(nd\log n)$ flops on learning $d$ features from the similarity matrix.